only search Harmonie II |

 We decided to buy our ferry tickets to Italy and the ferry company's office was right in the middle of Athens in Syntagma Square opposite the Greek Parliament.

 As we drove into the city police were stopping cars and putting people in them.
 They signalled me to stop several times but once they saw I was driving on the right hand side they waved me on.
 When we arrived at the shipping office it was closed but I saw someone inside and knocked on the sash widow.
 It was opened and I asked if we could buy tickets to Brindisi.
-The reply was "if I were you I would get out of Greece quickly" and the window was shut!
+The reply was "if I were you I would get out of Greece quickly" to which I repied that was what I was trying to do before the window was shut!

-We went for a dip in the sea wondering what was up then returned to the camp site where the manager told us that Turkey had just invaded Cyprus and the British Embassy had been stoned that morning.
-The leader of Greece's military junta, which controlled a guerrilla group in Cyprus, ousted Archbishop Makarios, who went into exile.
+We went for a dip in the sea wondering what was up then returned to the camp site where the manager told us that Turkey had just invaded Cyprus and the British Embassy in Athens had been stoned that morning!
+The leader of Greece's military junta, which controlled a guerrilla group in Cyprus, ousted Archbishop Makarios who the Brits supported and who went into exile.
 Turkish officials believed that a Cypriot union with Greece was imminent and invaded to protect Turkish Cypriots.
 Here we were driving a British registered car as Greece prepared to go to war with Turkey.